Regularity and multiplicity of Veronese type algebras: Applications

 \begin{Example} Let $\bdalpha=(1,4,4,5,7)$ and $d=7$.
 Using the notation in \Cref{MultiBound}, we have that $d_2^4=(21-7)^4=14^4=38416>d_1^4=7^4=2401$.
 By \Cref{Number_of_maximal_cliques}, we have $t=171$, $G=75$, and $H=18$.
 Therefore $H\cdot (5-1)!+(G-H)\cdot (5-1)!/2=1116$.
 By \Cref{regSUM}, we have $r=\reg(\calF(\Sss(\bdeta)))=5-1=4$.
 Thus, $r+t-n=4+171-5=170$ and

 It follows from \Cref{MultiBound} that we can obtain

 By directly enumerating the maximal cliques, we can check that $\mathtt{e}(\calA_{d,\bdalpha})=960$ by \Cref{lem:Terai_lem}. \end{Example}

-\begin{acknowledgment*} The authors are grateful to the software system \texttt{Macaulay2} \cite{M2}, for serving as an excellent source of inspiration.
+\begin{acknowledgment*} It is our pleasure to thank Rafael Villarreal for helpful suggestions.
+The authors sincerely thank the patient reviewer for the very helpful and constructive suggestions that greatly improve the presentation of this manuscript.
+We are also grateful to the software system \texttt{Macaulay2} \cite{M2}, for serving as an excellent source of inspiration.
 The second author is partially supported by the ``Anhui Initiative in Quantum Information Technologies'' (No.~AHY150200) and the ``Innovation Program for Quantum Science and Technology'' (2021ZD0302902). \end{acknowledgment*}